Stratio/cassandra-lucene-index/examples/spark/README.rst

 Geo-spatial bounding box query
 ++++++++++++++++++++++++++++++

-This example calculates the mean temp of sensors whose position in inside bounding box [(-10.0, 10.0), (-10.0, 10.0)]
+This example calculates the mean temperature of sensors whose position in inside bounding box [(-10.0, 10.0), (-10.0, 10.0)]

 From terminal: